MSc Adult Nursing with Registered Nurse Status

 - If English is not your first language, IELTS (Academic) with an overall score of 7.0, including at least 6.5 in the writing section and at least 7.0 in the reading, listening and speaking sections.
 The university may be able to accept alternative English Language qualifications from applicants from outside the European Economic Area (EEA) on a case by case basis in line with the appropriate Nursing and Midwifery Council (NMC) guidelines

-- Applicants must be able to demonstrate a minimum of 770 hours paid / unpaid healthcare experience (approximately six months full-time work)
+- Applicants must be able to demonstrate a minimum of 770 hours healthcare experience (approximately six months full-time work) in your chosen field within the past 5 years.
+This can be through either paid or voluntary work, but must be verifiable by a supervisor or line manager.

 Occupational English Test (OET)